Test Your Caffeine IQ!

 • Add mushrooms and peppers to a stir-fry or pasta dish.

-• Add a can of kidney beans to a soup.
+• Add a can of kidney beans to a soup or salad.

 • Add a handful of nuts to your snack.